FurkanEdizkan/Git-Version-Control-Tutorial/README.md

   Also, some important commits have pointers.
 Creating a branch or tag creates a unique pointer name to direct commit.

-  Also, the **HEAD** pointer always points to the current commit.
+  The **HEAD** pointer always points to the current commit.
 As we make new commits, change branches/tags or return to past commits, the HEAD pointer will also move with us.

 - Git History